FGRibreau/gron/README.md

 ## Todo

-This whole projet (up to v2.0.1, from idea to this README) was done in 1 hour, so there is some missing features in this implementation (if you can call 3 line of codes an implementation):
+This whole project (up to v2.0.1, from idea to this README) was done in 1 hour, so there is some missing features in this implementation (if you can call 3 line of codes an implementation).

-- [ ] add color highlighting
+- [ ] stream support (large file support)

 ## Credits